Articles by City & Category

 - Only the following items are allowed inside the Statue of Liberty: one camera per person (no camera bags); your ticket; and any necessary medication.
 All other items must be secured in a locker.
 Lockers are available for a small fee, cash only.

 - The climb to the crown is strenuous; there are 393 steps from the main lobby to the crown and there is no air conditioning.
 Elevator access goes only as high as the pedestal.
 The National Park Service recommends that crown visitors have no significant physical or medical conditions that would impair their ability to complete the climb.

 - The only restrooms are in the lobby, 393 steps from the crown.

 Pedestal tickets include admission to the Fort Wood section of the pedestal of the Statue of Liberty, as well as your ferry trip to and from the Islands and admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum.

 Similar to crown tickets, you must purchase a pedestal ticket directly from statue cruises, either by purchasing online at cityexperiences.com or by calling (877) 523-9849 to purchase and reserve a departure time.

-Keep in mind that the Statue Cruises ticket in the New York CityPASS booklet is a shared option ticket with Circle Line Cruises.
-If you have a CityPASS but you wish to purchase either a crown or monument ticket directly from Statue Cruises, you can still use the option ticket for a cruise with Circle Line Cruises, so you'll get the full value from your CityPASS.
-Don't forget to explore the other NYC attractions included within the New York CityPASS booklets!
+Keep in mind that the Statue Cruises ticket included with New York CityPASS® tickets is a shared option ticket with Circle Line Cruises.
+If you have CityPASS® tickets but you wish to purchase either a crown or pedastal ticket directly from Statue Cruises, you can still use your option ticket for a cruise with Circle Line Cruises, so you'll get the full value from your CityPASS® tickets.

 To get the most out of your stay in New York City, we recommend finding lodging near New York City's top attractions.
 Use this map to find the right lodging for you: